-You will also receive an additional two or three randomly selected tasks from the Skill Task listing below.
+You will receive two or three randomly selected tasks from the Skill Task listing below.
 These selected tasks will make up your personalized and unique skill test.
-Each skill test randomly assigned by the TMU© skill test assignment algorithm will be comparable in overall difficulty, which is why some skill tests will have a different number of tasks.
+Each skill test randomly assigned by the TMU© skill test assignment algorithm will be comparable in overall difficulty, which is why some skill tests will have a different number of tasks